aleos/aleos.github.io/_posts/2022-09-08-github-actions-ios.md

 ---
 title: "GitHub Actions for iOS apps"
 date: 2022-09-08T07:47:43Z
+render_with_liquid: false
 ---

 {{TOC}}

 Let's make GitHub Actions workflow for an iOS app project.
-The final workflow is on [GitHub][final-project].
+The final workflows are on [GitHub][final-project].

 ## Build an iOS App